druskus20/static-site-template/README.md

 localstyles: "./styles.scss"
 localscript: "./my-script.ts"
 ```

+With this system we can have per-page scripts and styles on demand, just in case
+we need to add some custom functionality to a page.

 ### index.html in urls

 Bundling with Parcel requires that `href`s to other pages end with `index.html`.
 For that, I have